jansvoboda11/psr-router/README.md

 ### Registering routes

 You should register your routes in the `RouteCollection`.
-You have to provide the path definition and a handler (a string, a callback or whatever you like).
+You have to provide the path definition and a handler (whatever you like: a string, a callback, ...).
 If you plan to use the URI generator, you should also provide a name of the route.

 ```php